Menu

 Welcome to Lower Key Stage Two

-Year 3 teacher: Miss Ball
+Year 3 teacher: Miss Harrison & Mrs Probert

 Year 3 teaching assistant: Mrs Portsmouth & Miss Lane